 96% of women believe that what they wear affects how confident they feel.

-When we put on a piece of clothing we cannot help but adopt some of the characteristics associated with it, even if we are unaware of it.
+When you put on a piece of clothing you cannot help but adopt some of the characteristics associated with it, even if you are unaware of it.

 Your choice of attire has powerful feedback effects; it sends internal messages which can boost or dampen your mood and even alter your thought processes and capabilities.
-What we wear affects how we feel so much that is can distort and determine our thoughts and judgements.
+What you wear affects how you feel so much that is can distort and determine your thoughts and judgements.

 By slipping into a certain type of clothing we subconsciously slip into the identity associated with it.
-So the last identity we want to take on when in labor is that which is associated with a hospital gown.
-Let's get the mamas out of the hospital gown that represents illness and a need for medical treatment, into a beautiful gown that empowers confidence in herself and also functions well with her body’s abilities to birth.
+The last identity we want to take on when in labor is that which is associated with a hospital gown.
+Let's get you out of the hospital gown that represents illness and a need for medical treatment, into a beautiful gown that empowers confidence in yourself and also functions well with your body’s abilities to birth.

 What's on the outside can reflect and change what's on the inside.
-Having a positive experience for your birth can give you confidence as a mother, and a confident mother can change the world!
+Your birth experience can give you confidence as a mother.
+And as a confident mother, you can change the world!